 Smith does not provide these for us, so please bring your own.

 Although we suggest you arrive much earlier, the first thing you really need to be here for is the orientation on Tuesday morning, at 11 am.
-The purpose of the orientation is to help you get, uh, oriented: to campus, to the daily schedule, to the class levels, to the teachers, etc. The current plan is to hold that orientation in the Earle Recital Hall, which is located on the first floor of Sage Hall, right across Green St from Tyler House.
-If that changes, we’ll have the new plan posted over at Tyler.
+The purpose of the orientation is to help you get, uh, oriented: to campus, to the daily schedule, to the class levels, to the teachers, etc. We expect orientation will happen on the first floor of Cutter-Ziskind, but we’ll let you know.

 Especially if you are staying in the dorms you do not need a car while at Choro Camp.
 If you do drive here, we will provide you with a Smith parking pass and suggest you park your car for free at the Smith parking garage for the whole event.
 The free (to us) parking garage is on West St, right across from Arnold St, quite close to where we’ll be staying on campus.